 Cablevision's annual incentive awards are designed to link directly executive compensation to performance and provide incentives and rewards for excellent business performance during the year.
 Each bonus-eligible employee is assigned a target bonus equal to a percentage of that employee's annual base salary.
 The target bonus is determined based upon the applicable employee's position, grade level, responsibilities, and historical and expected future contributions to Cablevision.
 Cablevision's compensation committee currently reviews the target bonus levels of its named executive officers no less frequently than on an annual basis.
-Cablevision's compensation committee evaluates each of its executive speriormance, experience and grade level and may adjust executive target bonus levels on his performance and in accordance with the terms of his employment agreement with RMH, the target bonus level for Mr. Sapan has been increased over time by the executive management of Cablevision, working within the guidelines and procedures established by Cablevision's compensation committee.
-Mr. Sapan's target bonus for 2010 was as follows (expressed as a percentage of base salary): 105%.
+Cablevision's compensation committee evaluates each of its executive's performance, experience and grade level and may adjust executive target bonus levels accordingly.
+Based on their performance, Cablevision's compensation committee, in its discretion, has increased the target bonus levels for Messrs.
+Dolan and Sapan over time.
+Similarly, the target bonus level for Mr. Carroll has also been increased by the Company's executive management over time.
+Target bonuses for 2010 were as follows (expressed as a percentage of base salary): Mr. Dolan - 175%; Mr. Sapan - 105%; Mr. Carroll - 100%; Mr. Sullivan - 60%; and Mr. Gallagher - 45%.